 PITTSBURGH — Pittsburgh is known for putting fries on salads and sandwiches, but is it really known for hamburgers?

-Channel 11 found out that plenty of Pittsburgh places pride themselves on the ideal burgh-er, so we compiled a list for you, in honor of National Hamburger Day on May 28.
+Channel 11 found out that plenty of Pittsburgh places pride themselves on the ideal burgh-er, so we compiled a list for you, in honor of National Cheeseburger Day on Sept.
+18.

 It’s all in the name for this joint in Pittsburgh’s Lawrenceville neighborhood.